alberthupa/ai_notes/topics/vision_ai.md

 - **Transfer Learning**: A significant use case for pretrained models is transfer learning, where a model trained on one task is fine-tuned for another, related task.
 This approach allows for leveraging the knowledge gained from large, diverse datasets, even when the target task has limited data available.
 - **Feature Extraction**: Pretrained models are also used as feature extractors.
 In this scenario, the output of one of the intermediate layers of the model is used as a compact representation of the input image.
 These features can then be used for various tasks, such as similarity search or clustering.

+## MODELS

+### STABLE DIFFUSION
+What’s the advantage of Stable Diffusion?
+There are similar text-to-image generation services like DALLE and MidJourney.
+Why Stable Diffusion?
+The advantages of Stable Diffusion AI are:
+- Open-source: Many enthusiasts have created free tools and models.
+- Designed for low-power computers: It’s free or cheap to run.

+[Stable Diffusion Models: a beginner’s guide](https://stable-diffusion-art.com/models/) (jest info jak działać w AUTOMATIC1111 GUI)

+TODO: sprawdz najlepsze modele runwayml, openai, stabilityai, Salesforce, google, facebook

+### top huggingface
 - https://huggingface.co/runwayml/stable-diffusion-v1-5  10300
 - https://huggingface.co/CompVis/stable-diffusion-v1-4    6210
 - https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0 4510